reyesr/dockenv/README.md

 As of Docker 1.4.x, you may still experience issues such as #9665 #3968, which are basically race-condition errors happening when a container is started immediatly after a container with the same name is removed.
 Adding a pause prevent this issue to happen.
-The default value is 200ms, but your mileage may vary, and you may need to set it to 2 ou 3 seconds.
+The default value is 1000ms, but your mileage may vary, and you may need to set it to 2 ou 3 seconds, or 500ms, or less.
 The value is expected to be an integer, in milliseconds.

-    pause=400
+    pause=1500

 Once this issue is fixed in Docker or in the kernel, you may want to set pause=0.